 I am a Professor of Economics at the University of Bayreuth, where I hold the chair for Quantitative Economic History (VWL VII).
-I am also a Research Fellow at the Centre for Research and Analysis of Migration (CReAM), IZA – Institute of Labor Economics, the Kiel Institute for the World Economy, and RWI – Leibniz Institute for Economic Research.
+I am also a Research Fellow at the Centre for Research and Analysis of Migration (CReAM), IZA – Institute of Labor Economics, and RWI – Leibniz Institute for Economic Research, and I serve as an editorial board member of The Journal of Economic History.
 Before joining the University of Bayreuth, I was an Associate Professor at the University of St Andrews and a Senior Researcher at the Kiel Institute for the World Economy.

 I work at the intersection of international and regional economics, labor economics, and quantitative economic history.
-My main current research is on the economic effects of immigration and the causes of regional differences in economic development, with a focus on Germany in the 19th and 20th centuries.
-My current work on the long-term effects of industrialization on regional economic development in Germany is supported by a grant from the German Science Foundation.
+My current research focuses on the long-term economic effects of immigration, the causes of regional differences in economic development, and the impact of war experiences on labor market careers.
+My current work on the long-term effects of industrialization on regional economic development in Germany is supported by a grant from the German Science Foundation, and my project on the labor market biographies of war widows after 1945 is supported by a grant from the Stiftung Bildung und Wissenschaft.

 Please see my CV for more details.